theobald-software/theobald-software.github.io/content/_en/xtract-universal/table/extraction-settings.md

 lang: en_GB
 progressstate: 5
 ---
 An extraction has two types of settings.
 The *Extraction Settings* include settings that affect only the respective extraction type, while the *General Settings* are the same for all extraction types and determine common settings.
-See also [General Settings](../getting-started/general-settings).

 ### Opening Extraction Settings
 Within the window "Extract Single and Joint SAP Tables or Views" click **Extraction Settings**.
 The window "Table Settings" opens.